OmarHansali/Sign-Language/README.md

 3. Real-Time Testing (4 Labels):
     - Execute `Test-CNN.py` to see real-time ASL recognition.
+    - Press `q` to properly stop the program.

 4. External Model Testing (26 Labels):
-    - Run `external_model_test.py` with the exported pre-trained external model.
+    - Run `external_model_test.py` with the exported pre-trained external model on all the 26 [English alphabet](https://en.wikipedia.org/wiki/English_alphabet).
+    - Press `q` to properly stop the program.

 ## License
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - see the LICENSE file for details.